 Let’s run some backtests and find out how we reached that conclusion:

-What is the weekend effect in stocks?
 Do shares go down at weekends?
 (The Friday Effect)

 Many assets have seasonalities and biases, and the weekend effect in stocks might be interesting to investigate.
 For example, gold has for many decades had an edge from Thursday until Monday: